 - Alexandre B. Tsybakov.
 Introduction to Nonparametric Estimation.
 Springer 2009.

 - Edwin T. Jaynes.
 Probability Theory: The logic of science.
 Cambridge University Press, 2003.

 - David Mackay.
 Information Theory, Inference and Learning Algorithms.
 Cambridge University Press, 2003.

 There will be a take-home examination for this course.
 The exact dates and locations for pick-up and hand-in may differ depending on the programme you are enrolled in.
 You will be required to typeset your answers, preferably using LaTeX; using LaTeX to typset your solutions to problem sheets will help you practice for the exam.
 Where necessary, use of scanned pictures drawn by hand will be acceptable, but equations and text must be typed.
 Page limits on the examination guidelines will be strictly enforced, so you should practice writing succinctly.

 For very brief questions, you can get in touch with the lecturer right after lectures.
 For more detailed questions please make use of the office hours announced on the course website.

-We have set up a piazza forum.
-We hope you will make use of this to post questions, answer questions posted by your classmates, and generally make good use of this as a discussion forum.
+We hope you will make use of the moodle page to post questions, answer questions posted by your classmates, and generally make good use of the discussion forum.
 The lecturer will monitor the forum and answer questions as well.
 The option to post anonymously is enabled, should you wish to remain anonymous.
 Posting your question on this forum will allow other students to benefit from the answers.